Is borax really as green as it seems?

 The Internet is rife with homemade “green” cleaning recipes that seek to minimize toxic chemical exposure while saving money and maximizing environmental stewardship.
 Which is awesome.

-However, many of these recipes include the ingredient borax, which until recently has been touted as an all-natural and eco-friendly cleanser.
+However, many of these recipes include the ingredient borax, that until recently has been touted as an all-natural and eco-friendly cleanser.
 Borax is most often used to fight grease (like in dishwasher detergent) and as a “natural” laundry booster (which is how it’s marketed – you’ll find it in the laundry aisle).
 I even have a very popular borax-containing laundry detergent recipe on my own blog.

 Unfortunately, the truth is that there’s still a lot of missing research, and a lot we simply don’t know about how borax affects human beings.
 Here’s what we do know: